 Its ideal to find an on mountain timeshare property for your ski vacation week.
 Even better when you can exchange into a spacious condo, ski in ski out, with resort amenities like ski lockers, a pool and hot tub.
 Here are some of our first hand reviews of some RCI resorts we have stayed at in ski country.

-Christy Lodge at Beaver Creek is in downtown Avon, the local village for Beaver Creek Ski Resort.
-While not slopeside or super modern, The Christy Lodge is a great location for skiers.
-Suites are moderate size, many have been updated in their décor.
+Christie Lodge at Beaver Creek is in downtown Avon, the local village for Beaver Creek Ski Resort.
+While not slopeside or super modern, The Christie Lodge is a great location for skiers.
+Suites are moderate size to small, many have been updated in their décor.
 The resort has a funky atrium with lounging areas, several hot tubs and tropical plants, and an outdoor heated pool and jacuzzi.
-Our one bedroom unit, while not palatial, was very adequate with a well-equipped kitchen, dining table, couch and fireplace, nice bathroom, king bed in a separate bedroom, and balcony.
-Christy Lodge is right on the free shuttle route to Beaver Creek, or you can grab a bus to Vail 20-minutes east.
-You can walk from Christy Lodge to a Walgreens for supplies, wine & beer, and 48 Vino – Avon’s best bistro for happy hour, also Blue Plate is right across the street door, and a Pho restaurant.
-Inside Christy Lodge is a Subway, for take out breakfast, lunch and dinner.
+Our one bedroom unit, while not palatial, was very adequate for the 2 of us, we would not want more in the unit, with a well-equipped kitchen, dining table, couch and fireplace, nice bathroom, king bed in a separate bedroom, and balcony.
+Christie Lodge is right on the free shuttle route to Beaver Creek, or you can grab a bus to Vail 20-minutes east.
+You can walk from Christie Lodge to a Walgreens for supplies, wine & beer, and 48 Vino – Avon’s best bistro for happy hour, also Blue Plate is right across the street door, and a Pho restaurant.
+Inside Christie Lodge is a Subway, for take out breakfast, lunch and dinner.
 Beaver Liquors and City Market are a short walk.
-Christy Lodge has a wine & cheese reception during the week, and family movies and activities.
+Christie Lodge has a wine & cheese reception during the week, and family movies and activities.

 Copper Mountain Resort – Village Square condos have a choice location, steps to Copper’s ski lifts in the central village and the après ski bar, restaurants and shops in Copper’s cool Intrawest designed village.
 Units range in decor for recently renovated to older and dated.
 But again, the location is primo.
 A short drive to Frisco gets you a super market with supplies.
 We love skiing Copper’s high elevation terrain.

-Beaver Run Resort at Breckenridge Colorado is a big property – with several connected condo buildings, all ski in ski out, with several outdoor hot tubs viewing the slopes, its own ski shops, après ski bar – The Copper Top, dining and activities.
-Beaver Run is on Breckenridge’s ski slopes, but further away from downtown Breck.
+Beaver Run Resort and Valdoro Mountain Lodge at Breckenridge Colorado are both convienient properties, Beaver Run is directly on the slopes, with over 550 units spread across four huge connected condo buildings (ask for #4), all ski in / ski out, very family friendly, some rooms are nicer and newer than others.
+Beaver Run has several outdoor hot tubs viewing the slopes, its own ski shops, après ski bar – The Copper Top, dining and activities.
+Building 4 has its own slopeside hot tub and ski lockers.

 New England RCI Ski Resorts